Saint Giles’ Church Bletchingdon

 Ian Gedling (Treasurer) Patricia Hampson (Secretary)

-For more information about the Akeman Benefice please visit the website
+For more information about the Akeman Benefice please visit our website

 To see a list of services please visit the services page